WilliamGazeley/FinalLab/README.txt

 It is advised to use Anaconda (a python package manager) On windows, after installing an appropriate version of Anaconda with python 3.7 or later, open the Anaconda Prompt and:
-	1) Run command "pip install numpy"
+	1) Run command "conda install numpy"
 	2) Navigate to this folder using command "cd {PATH}", where {PATH} is the program folder location
 	3) Run command "Main.py"